Bored-Programmers/larabreadcrumb/README.md

 # LaraBreadcrumb

-LaraBreadcrumb is a Laravel package designed to simplify the creation of breadcrumbs in your Laravel applications.
+LaraBreadcrumb is a Laravel package that simplifies the creation of breadcrumbs in Laravel applications.

 __NOTE__

-This was my first try of using a laravel containers and services.
-If you have any suggestions, please let me know, I'd like to improve this code.
+This was my first attempt at using Laravel containers and services.
+If you have any suggestions for improvement, please let me know.

 [![Laravel Version](https://img.shields.io/static/v1?label=laravel&message=%E2%89%A510.0&color=0078BE&logo=laravel)](https://laravel.com)
 [![Version](http://poser.pugx.org/bored-programmers/larabreadcrumb/version)](https://packagist.org/packages/bored-programmers/larabreadcrumb)